chassyflow/actions-upload/README.md

 #### Archive

-The only valid value for archive is `BUNDLE`.
+The only valid value for archive is `BUNDLE` and thus it is optional.

 #### File and Firmware